 A boost is an opportunity for effortful retrieval provided to a learner in the days and weeks following training.
 You might have heard the phrase “use it or lose it,” which means that if we provide the brain with an opportunity to recall specific information, it will deem that information as important and encode it to long-term memory.
 If we do not provide that opportunity, the brain will discard the information.

-Through BizLibrary’s training reinforcement solution, upon completion of a video lesson or video course, learners are automatically enrolled into a booster program, which includes 4 boosts over a 2-week time period.
+Through BizLibrary’s training reinforcement feature, upon completion of a video lesson or video course, learners are given the option to enroll into a booster program, which includes 4 boosts over a 2-week time period.

 These boosts (delivered via email) include different types of questions which ask the learner to recall specific information from the recently completed video burst (micro-video lesson).
 This process ensures they retain the information they’ve learned.